fionc/lecture-13-practice/README.md

 - M&M's
 - Chocolate chip cookies

-When I'm super hungry I like to eat Almond Joys.
+When I'm super hungry I like to eat Almond Joys and Milky Ways.